tilt-dev/tilt.build/docs/tests_in_tilt.md

   test(slug, cmd, deps=deps)
 ```

-- here's an example of registering your go tests by directory
+### And more?!
-- we hope to offer more snippets/fast setup instructions per language soon
+We hope to offer more snippets soon, for more languages, test frameworks, and directory structures.
+Got an interesting use case that you'd like help configuring?
+Let us know!

 ## Future Work
-- tags
+* ability to tag tests, and use those tags to sort/filter/run tests
-- timeout
+* timeouts for test
-- easy to run tests against your cluster
+* make it easy to run tests against the services in your cluster that Tilt is already managing
-- better language-specific logic for registering all your tests
+* better language-specific logic for registering all your tests